 I like SunsetWx’s rating methodology better than Skyfire.
 They try to tell you what the “wow” factor will be.
 Whereas Skyfire tells you “50% chance of sunset” much like someone will say “50% chance of rain”.
 Okay, well, what kind of rain?
 And how much?
 This is why I prefer Vivid, Average, and Poor ratings more than percentages.

 I’ll continue to keep SunsetWx bookmarked on my phone and check it often.
 I’ll also keep my subscription to Skyfire – it’s only the price of a Starbucks each month (sad how nowadays we relate prices to “how many Starbucks is that”).
-However I’ll probably really only trust Skyfire when the overlay is dark orange-red.
+However, I’ll probably really only trust Skyfire when the overlay is dark orange-red – that’s when they know it’ll be good.